-- A. In compliance with federal law, including the provisions of Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, Sections 503 and 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act (ADEA) of 1967, the Americans with Disabilities Act (ADA) of 1990, the ADA Amendments Act of 2008, Executive Order 11246, the Uniformed Services Employment and Reemployment Rights Act, as amended, and the Genetic Information Nondiscrimination Act of 2008i, VUMC does not discriminate against individuals on the basis of their race, sex, religion, color, national or ethnic origin, age, disability, military service, veteran status or genetic information in its employment.
-In addition, the University does not discriminate against individuals on the basis of their sexual orientation, gender identity, or gender expression consistent with the VUMC Antiharassment, Non-Discrimination and Non-Retaliation policy. - B. In compliance with federal law, VUMC does not retaliate against individuals for 1) filing or encouraging one to file a complaint of unlawful discrimination, 2) participating in an investigation of unlawful discrimination, or 3) opposing unlawful discrimination.
-In addition, VUMC does not retaliate against individuals for filing or encouraging one to file a complaint of discrimination, participating in an investigation of discrimination, or opposing discrimination based on grounds not necessarily protected by federal or state law, but protected by the VUMC policy HR Anti-Harassment, Non-Discrimination and Anti-Retaliation, such as sexual orientation.
-"Retaliation" includes any adverse employment action or act of revenge against an individual for filing or encouraging one to file a complaint of discrimination, participating in an investigation of discrimination, or opposing discrimination.
+C. Discrimination: Discrimination against individuals based on their race, sex, religion, color, national or ethnic origin, age, disability, veteran status or genetic information or any other characteristic protected under applicable federal or state law is unacceptable and grounds for disciplinary action, and also constitutes a violation of federal and state laws.
+Discrimination against individuals on the basis of their sexual orientation, gender identity, or gender expression is also unacceptable.

+D. Retaliation: In compliance with the law, VUMC does not retaliate against individuals for 1) filing or encouraging one to file a complaint of unlawful discrimination or report of illegal activity, 2) participating in an investigation of unlawful discrimination, or 3) opposing unlawful discrimination.
+In addition, the VUMC does not retaliate against individuals for filing or encouraging one to file a complaint of discrimination, participating in an investigation of discrimination, or opposing discrimination based on grounds not necessarily protected by federal or state law, but protected by the VUMC's nondiscrimination policy (HR - VUMC Equal Opportunity and Affirmative Action), such as sexual orientation.
+"Retaliation" includes any adverse employment action or act of revenge against an individual for filing or encouraging one to file a complaint of discrimination, participating in an investigation of discrimination, or opposing discrimination policy.